seqeralabs/showcase/demo/docs/004_launching_pipelines.md

 The General config section contains the following fields:

-- Pipeline to launch: The pipeline Git repository name or URL.
+- **Pipeline to launch**: The pipeline Git repository name or URL.
-- Revision number: A valid repository commit ID, tag, or branch name.
+- **Revision number**: A valid repository commit ID, tag, or branch name.
 For nf-core/rnaseq, this is prefilled.
-- (Optional) Config profiles: One or more configuration profile names to use for the execution.
+- **Config profiles**: One or more configuration profile names to use for the execution.
 This pipeline will use the `test` profile.
-- Workflow run name: A unique identifier for the run, initially generated as a combination of an adjective and a scientist's name, but can be modified as needed.
+- **Workflow run name**: A unique identifier for the run, initially generated as a combination of an adjective and a scientist's name, but can be modified as needed.
-- (Optional) Labels: Assign new labels to the run in addition to `yeast`.
+- **Labels**: Assign new labels to the run in addition to `yeast`.
-- Compute environment: Select an existing workspace compute environment.
+- **Compute environment**: Select an existing workspace compute environment.
 This pipeline will use the `seqera_aws_ireland_fusionv2_nvme` compute environment.
-- Work directory: The (cloud or local) file storage path where pipeline scratch data is stored.
+- **Work directory**: The (cloud or local) file storage path where pipeline scratch data is stored.
 Platform will create a scratch sub-folder if only a cloud bucket location is specified.
 This pipeline will use the `s3://seqeralabs-showcase` bucket.

 ### 3. Launch form: Run parameters